mvolkmann/blog/src/htmx.md

 They do not require any resource-specific knowledge about how to render or modify resources.

+Carson Gross describes HATEOAS systems as follows:
+"Given an entry point into the system, the rest of the system can be accessed simply by inspecting the hypermedia."

 HTMX simplifies state management because all the state is in one place, on the server.